liorarviv/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Azure Security Center: Overview dashboard](../Images/asc-dashboard-overview.gif?raw=true)

-4. The new overview page also includes a new tile for **Asset Inventory Dashboard** to make it easy to find and filter individual resources.
+4. The new overview page also includes a new tile for **Azure Firewall Manager** to make it easier to access firewall manager resources and policies.

 ![Azure Security Center: Asset inventory](../Images/asc-dashboard-inventory.gif?raw=true)